 Currently, the Council manages commercial harvest of vermilion snapper and gray triggerfish under two six-month seasons, January-June and July-December.
 The split season for vermilion snapper was implemented through Amendment 16 in July 2009 whereas that for gray triggerfish became effective on July 1, 2015 and was implemented through Amendment 29.
-The commercial ACL for both species is apportioned equally between the two seasons and there is a rollover provision to allow the unused portion of the commercial ACL from Season 1 to roll over to Season 2.
-There is no rollover provision for the subsequent fishing year, however.
+The commercial ACL for both species is split equally between the two seasons and there is a rollover provision to allow the unused portion of the commercial ACL from Season 1 to roll over to Season 2.
+However, there is no rollover provision from Season 2 to the subsequent fishing year, due to concerns about exceeding the ACL in the following fishing year.

 The Council and the Snapper Grouper Advisory Panel (AP) have held discussions on a possible commercial split season for red porgy that would mirror the existing seasons for vermilion snapper and gray triggerfish.
 Harvest of red porgy is prohibited annually for both the commercial and recreational sectors from January-April.
 Gray triggerfish and vermilion snapper are two species that can be harvested during this time.
 There is concern that commercial harvest of vermilion snapper and gray triggerfish is resulting in significant discards of red porgy.
 The expectation is that implementing a commercial split season for red porgy, together with excluding the species from the annual closure, would minimize discards.
-In addition, apportioning the red porgy commercial ACL into two seasons may extend commercial harvest of this species and impart economic benefits to fishermen and communities.
+In addition, splitting the red porgy commercial ACL into two seasons may extend commercial harvest of this species and impart economic benefits to fishermen and communities.

-At their April 2015 meeting, the Snapper Grouper AP made the motions below regarding a commercial split season for red porgy
+South Atlantic Snapper Grouper Vision Blueprint Commercial Amendment Options Paper December 2016 At their April 2015 meeting, the Snapper Grouper AP made the motions below regarding a commercial split season for red porgy

 MOTION: AP RECOMMENDS THE COUNCIL CONSIDER A COMMERCIAL SPLIT SEASON FOR RED PORGY (SIMILAR TO VERMILION SNAPPER) AS WELL AS COMMERCIAL TRIP LIMITS.

 APPROVED BY AP